jtrv/superseedr/README.md

 - **Headless Mode / Web UI:** Run the client as a background service without the TUI, controllable via a web browser interface or an API.
 - **RSS Feed Support:** Automatically monitor RSS feeds and download new torrents matching user-defined filters.
 - **Advanced TUI Controls:** Add more interactive features to the TUI, like in-app configuration editing, more detailed peer/file views, advanced sorting/filtering.
+- **TUI Files View Hierarchy:** Add a popup that shows in an interactive hierarchy view and live progress for the files of the torrent.